Ajami script

+Etymology

+The word Ajami comes from an Arab word meaning mute, referring to populations that didn't speak Arabic, hence the term Ajami script was used for foreign, non-Arab scripts.
+It generally referred to the use of Arabic script for non-Arabic languages.

+In Arabic tradition and in general scholarly research, the word Ajami has specifically referred to the literary traditions in Sub-Saharan Africa, which were further removed from the trade networks of the Mediterannean.
+Hence, Perso-Arabic, Aljamiado, Jawi and Pegon, among others, do not fall under the umbrella of Ajami alphabets.

 History

+West Africa

-The script was first used between the 10th and 16th centuries.
-It was likely originally created with the intent of promoting Islam in West Africa.
+African languages were first written in Ajami scripts between the 10th and the 12th centuries.
+It likely was originally created with the intent of promoting Islam in West Africa.
 The first languages written in the script were likely old Taseelhit or medieval Amazigh, Kanuri, or Songhay.

+The oldest surviving usage of Ajami comes from 13th century tomb inscriptions in modern-day Niger, where Arabic inscriptions often contained individual Songhay words in titles or names, like in the example below where the Songhay word is highlighted.Hāđā al-qabr al-wazīr Muħammad Ariyaw ẓammu Kawkaw bin Būbakar "This is the tomb of Muhammad Ariyaw praise-named Kawkaw son of Boubacar."

+Fatima Kayna bint...
+"Little Fatima, daughter of..."

-Later, Fulfulde, Hausa, Wolof, and Yoruba would use the script.
-By the 17th century the script was being used to publish religious texts and poetry.
-Guinean Fulani poetry was written in Ajami from the middle of the 18th century.
+The older examples of Ajami are all notes taken by scribes in the margins of books written primarily in Arabic.
+Later, Fulfulde, Hausa, Wolof and Mandinke would use the script, with full books and poetry written in Ajami, and vast literary traditions emerging.
+By the 17th century, the script was being used to publish religious texts and poetry.
+Fulani poetry from the Futa Jallon region in Guinea was written in Ajami from the middle of the 18th century.

-During the pre-colonial period Qur'anic schools taught Muslim children Arabic and, by extension, Ajami.

-Following Western colonization, a Latin orthography for Hausa was adopted and the Ajami script declined in popularity.
+During the pre-colonial period, Qur'anic schools taught Muslim children Arabic and, by extension, Ajami.
+After Western colonization, a Latin orthography for Hausa was adopted and the Ajami script declined in popularity.
 Some anti-colonial groups and movements continued to use Ajami.
 An Islamic revival in the 19th century led to a wave of Ajami written works.

-Ajami remains in widespread use among Islamic circles, but exists in digraphia among the broader populace.
+Ajami remains in widespread use among Islamic circles but exists in digraphia among the broader populace.
 Ajami is used ceremonially and for specific purposes, such as for local herbal preparations in the Jula language.

-Hausa Ajami script

-There is no standard system of using Ajami, and different writers may use letters with different values.
-Short vowels are written regularly with the help of vowel marks (which are seldom used in Arabic texts other than the Quran).
-Many medieval Hausa manuscripts, similar to the Timbuktu Manuscripts written in the Ajami script, have been discovered recently and some of them describe constellations and calendars.

-In the following table, some vowels are shown with the Arabic letter for t as an example.
+In some areas of Ghana, Ajami is still seen in newspapers, advertisements, and daily life.